Top Research Priorities

 Many Thanks

-We want to thank our entire team of 36 parent and professional reviewers who made this resource possible and gave their excellent input!
+We also want to thank our entire team of 36 parent and professional reviewers who made the White Papers possible and gave their excellent input from 2022-2024!

-• Angela Trepanier, MS, CGC, Professor, Center for Molecular Medicine and Genetics, Wayne State University, School of Medicine
+• Angela Trepanier, MS, CGC, Professor, Center for Molecular Medicine and Genetics, Wayne State University, School of Medicine, Medical Reviewer

-• Asha N. Talati MD MSCR, Assistant Professor of Maternal Fetal Medicine and Clinical Genetics and Genomics at the University of North Carolina Chapel Hill
+• Asha N. Talati MD MSCR, Assistant Professor of Maternal Fetal Medicine and Clinical Genetics and Genomics at the University of North Carolina Chapel Hill, Medical Reviewer

-• Beth A. Pletcher, MD, FAAP, FACMG, Emeritus Professor, Rutgers New Jersey Medical School, Emeritus Professor, Rutgers New Jersey Medical School
+• Beth A. Pletcher, MD, FAAP, FACMG, Emeritus Professor, Rutgers New Jersey Medical School, Emeritus Professor, Rutgers New Jersey Medical School, Medical Reviewer

-• Brian Skotko, MD, MPP, Emma Campbell Endowed Chair on Down Syndrome, Massachusetts General Hospital
+• Brian Skotko, MD, MPP, Emma Campbell Endowed Chair on Down Syndrome, Massachusetts General Hospital, Medical Reviewer

 • Dena Cherry-Brown, MPH, Health Equity Reviewer